tiagohorta21/hotel-consumptions/README.md

 it to, for instance, add a value with the day of the week, etc.

 Data study
-- Season with more guests
+- Week days with more guests
 - Week days with more energy consumption
 - Graph with a relation between the temperature and the number of guests